THE ULTIMATE

 Insect REPELLENT

-Choose a serious one with DEET or a DEET alternative like Picaridin.
-We really like this Picaridin from Sawyer Products!
+Choose one with DEET or a DEET alternative like Picaridin.
+We really like this Picaridin from Sawyer Products.

 TOILETRIES

-Don’t forget the travel essentials like travel sized deodorant, sun screen, lotion, hair ties, hair brush, face wipes, tampons, contact solution, toothbrush, toothpaste, hand sanitizer, masks, and ear plugs, etc. Remember our pledge to keep single use plastics out of the places we love, so pack reusable bottles, bar soaps and biodegradable products!
-Pack it all in this amazing upcycled toiletry bag!
+Don’t forget the travel essentials like deodorant, sun screen, lotion, hair ties, hair brush, face wipes, tampons, contact solution, toothbrush, toothpaste, hand sanitizer, masks, vaseline, and ear plugs, etc. Remember our pledge to keep single use plastics out of the places we love, so pack reusable bottles, bar soaps and biodegradable products (and then pack it all in this amazing upcycled toiletry bag)!

 QUICK DRY TOWEL + WET WIPES